-He was born in New Jersey in 1966 and first studied business before gravitating to philosophy at Boston College (“I had nothing to do with the arts.”)
+He was born in New Jersey in 1966 and first studied business before graduating with a philosophy degree from Boston College (“I had nothing to do with the arts.”)
 He then went to the Yale School od Drama where one of his classmates happened to be Paul Giamatti (who stars in Win-Win).
 He’s got a solid list of acting credits that go back to 1992 working on everything from Ally McBeal, to Meet the Parents, to Flags of Our Fathers.
 And in 1996, he starred in Death of a Salesman on Broadway.

 His first film as a writer and director was the The Station Agent (2003) which made quite a splash at Sundance winning Best Drama Audience Award, Best Screenplay, and Best performance (Patricia Clarkson.)
 McCarthy’s next film as writer/director was the Visitor (2007).

 In a Sundance Interview Q&A, Claiborne Smith asked McCarthy where the idea for Win-Win came from: